-Part D coverage decisions and appeals ☐ If your pharmacy tells you that your prescription cannot be filled a give you a written notice explaining how to contact us to ask for a □ If you do not know if a drug is covered or if you meet the rules, yo require that you get approval from us before we will cover it. u can ask us.
-Some drugs Covered Drugs" or "Formulary." prescription drug" or "Part D drug" every time.
-We also use the term ' • generally say "drug" in the rest of this section, instead of repeating "c covered outpatient situations: □ Asking to cover a Part D drug that is not on the plan's List of Covered Drugs .
-Ask for an exception .
-Section 7.2 □ Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amo the drug you can get).
+Part D coverage decisions and appeals

+Legal Term An initial coverage decision about your Part D drugs is called a "coverage determination." ------------ -- situations: □ Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
+Ask for a exception.
+Section 7.2 n □ Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount the drug you can get).
 Ask for an exception.
-Section 7.2 unt of ☐ Asking to get pre-approval for a drug.
+Section 7.2 ount of ☐ Asking to get pre-approval for a drug.
 Ask for a coverage decision.
 Section 7.4 □Pay for a prescription drug you already bought.
 Ask us to pay you back.
 Section 7.4 If you disagree with a coverage decision we have made, you can appeal our decision.
-This section tells you both how to ask for coverage decisions and how to request an appeal.
+This section tells you both how to ask for coverage decisions and how to request an appeal